nizhu/ruby-intro-site/source/_posts/2013-07-31-parsing-xml-with-xmlsimple.markdown

 # Third Party libraries

 Third party libraries in Ruby are referred to as gems.
 Gem is an executable that comes with Ruby.
-Tell it to install, along with the name of the gem and it will download and install the gem that you want as well as all its dependencies.
+Tell it to install, along with the name of the gem and it will download and install the gem that you want as well as all its dependencies...```gem install xml-simple```

-{% codeblock %}
-gem install xml-simple
-{% endcodeblock %}

 # Let's Parse!

-{% codeblock %}
+{% codeblock lang:ruby %}
 require 'xmlsimple'
 xml = File.read 'data/xml/aec-mediafeed-results-detailed-light-15508.xml'
 data = XmlSimple.xml_in xml